shreyasprabhakar/RECIPE_MANAGEMENT_SYSTEM/README.md

-# 🍽️ The Eagles Recipes - Flask Recipe Management System
+# 🍽️ Recipe Management System

 A complete web application for managing and sharing recipes built with Python Flask, SQLite, and modern web technologies.